Skip to site content Skip to main menu

 The Chief Executive is the principal advisor to the Board on the discharge of its functions.

-The Chief Executive shall ensure that the work of the Board and its Committees and Sub-Committees is supported by appropriate Authority officers.
+The Chief Executive shall ensure that the work of the Board and its Committees and Sub-Committees is supported by Authority officers.

 Disclosure of Information